kyalo-vibes/kyalo-vibes/README.md

       • Javascript Fundamentals
       • React framework
       • Java and Spring boot
-- 👀 I’m interested in software development of Fintech solutions.
+- 😄 I’m interested in software development of Fintech solutions.
-- 💞️ I’m looking to collaborate on Java and Python projects.
+- 👀 I’m looking to collaborate on Java and Python projects.
-- 📫 Reach me on my email @ kevin.kioko4@gmail.com

 ## 💼 Tech Stack